 Related: Where to Go in November: Top 10

 At first glance, Hong Kong seems like a Western outpost — all shiny skyscrapers and multilingual businesspeople.
 But only slightly closer inspection reveals its deep roots in Chinese culture, including superstitions and traditions.
 Cathay Pacific, which is based here, has six spectacular lounges at the international airport, the most luxe being the first-class Pier, a sleek minimalist haven with green onyx walls, day suites, washrooms equipped with showers, a foot massage parlor and full-service restaurant.

-- Where to Book a Room: The Four Seasons Hong Kong is a classic choice, boasting a great location and a pool with breathtakingviews of Victoria Harbour.
+- Where to Book a Room: The Four Seasons Hong Kong is a classic choice, with a great location and a pool with breathtaking views of Victoria Harbour.
 A more serene option is the 117-room, minimalist Upper House.

 - Can’t-Miss Culture Stop: The funicular tram takes visitors on a dramatic ride to Victoria Peak, the highest point on the island.

-- Lunch: Sample traditional Cantonese fare at the Four Seasons’ three-Michelin-starred restaurant, known for its lunchtime dim sun and Peking duck.
+- Lunch: Sample traditional Cantonese fare at the Four Seasons’ three-Michelin-starred restaurant, known for its lunchtime dim sum and Peking duck.

 - Dinner: Contact Indagare to make a reservation at the members club.